Monday washdays: the weekly wash/laundry before electric appliances

-It always amazed me how women used to manage on washdays when I was a child
+It always amazed me how women used to manage on washdays when I was a child in the early 1900s.

 There was no running hot water and there were no detergents, washing machines, spin dryers, tumble dryers or rubber gloves.
 It was just hard physical grind.

 Washday - always Monday

 Washday was once a week.
 It was easier to do it on a single day rather than spread throughout the week because so much was involved.
 It was always on a Monday, and it took the whole day, starting between five and six o'clock in the morning.
 There was no time for much else, particularly preparing meals.
 That was why washday was always on a Monday, because the meals could be cold leftovers from the Sunday roast.

 Hot water from the copper

 Before breakfast, the copper in the scullery was lit to heat water.
 Filling it took about six bucketfuls, all drawn from the single brass cold water tap over the sink, there being no running hot water.

 Separating the 'whites' from the 'coloureds'

 The whites (sheets, tablecloths and handkerchiefs) and the coloureds were separated out because they had to be treated differently.
 Once the water in the copper was hot, some of it was bailed out into a wooden tub for the coloureds which were put into it to soak.